 Instead of using retouching pigments above the infill, we trapped them between the artwork and the last infill layer.
 This way, you don’t have to add many layers of paper and paste which woud harden the infill, but instead have one backing paper, and two tissues – one only in some places, and the other on top.
 They can be thin, because you retouch is going to be consequent, with very little binder, and as such won’t look pasty.

 Now the trick is to get as little binder as possible to avoid a pasty, thick result.
 The idea is that the chalk or dry inert pigments you use remain as powdery as possible to play with visual effect and add maximum light like in a pastel.
 Adding binder would flatten the effect.

 The final tissue that covers the retouch should be toned beforehand to a matching colour to that of the artwork paper.
 It is pre-glued with Klucel G, then lightly superimposed on the retouch, and most importantly, adhered lightly with gentle brush pressure.
 Using a teflon tool would crush the visual effect.

 Note that the before-treatment picture was taken horizontally, therefore unfortunately for the before-after effect, the distortion appears more on the second picture – taken vertically.

-Finally, the print was mounted on tabs from the top, pasted with wheat starch paste on the artwork, and Lascaux 498HV on the acid-free board.
+Finally, the print was mounted on tabs from the top, pasted with removeable organic paste on the artwork, and a neutral acrylic adhesive on the acid-free board.